Nonequilibrium Dynamics of Gating-Induced Resistance Transition in Charge Density Wave Insulators

 where $k$ is the effective on-site spring constant, and $\kappa$ describes a nearest-neighbor repulsion between the local distortions.
-The Holstein model is one of the most studied electron-phonon model systems, and is widely used to investigate the physics of polarons, superconductivity, and CDWs~\cite{bonca99,golez12,mishchenko15,zhang19,costa18,marsiglio90,vekic92,zheng97,cohen20}.
-In the adiabatic limit, similar to the Born-Oppenheimer approximation widely used in quantum or {\em ab initio} molecular dynamics~\cite{marx09}, the electron relaxation is assumed to be much faster than the lattice dynamics.
-To this end, we employ an over-damped Langevin dynamics, or the Brownian dynamics (BD) to model the time evolution of the lattice distortions~\cite{cohen20,goetz21,michielsen97}
+The Holstein model is a paradigmatic electron–phonon system and has been extensively employed to study polarons, superconductivity, and CDW physics~\cite{bonca99,golez12,mishchenko15,zhang19,costa18,marsiglio90,vekic92,zheng97,cohen20}.
+In the adiabatic limit, analogous to the Born–Oppenheimer approximation commonly used in {\em ab initio} molecular dynamics~\cite{marx09}, the electronic degrees of freedom are assumed to relax much faster than the lattice dynamics.
+We therefore model the time evolution of the lattice distortions using over-damped Langevin, or the Brownian dynamics (BD)~\cite{cohen20,goetz21,michielsen97}

 where $\gamma$ is an effective friction constant, and $\eta_i(t)$ denotes a stochastic force described by a delta-correlated stationary Gaussian process.
-The driving force of a conservative system is given by the derivative of a potential energy: $F = - \partial E / \partial Q_i$.
-For electron forces in thermal equilibrium, the effective energy is given by $E = \langle \hat{\mathcal{H}}_{\rm Hols} \rangle = {\rm Tr}\bigl( \hat{\rho}_{\rm eq} \hat{\mathcal{H}}_{\rm Hols} \bigr) $.
-However, for a driven electronic system, the energy is not well defined, and the force in general is non-conservative.
-Nonetheless, the force can still be obtained from a generalized Hellmann-Feynman theorem~\cite{diventra00,todorov01,lu12,todorov10,dundas09}
+The driving forces on the right-hand side consist of two contributions: the first term $-\partial \mathcal{V} / \partial Q_i$ accounts for the classical elastic restoring force, while $F^e_i$ represents the forces due to electrons.
+The driving force of a conservative system is given by the derivative of potential energy: $F_i = - \partial E / \partial Q_i$, which is indeed the case for the classical potential $\mathcal{V}(\{Q_i\})$.
+For electron forces in thermal equilibrium, the effective potential energy due to electrons is given by $E_e = \langle \hat{\mathcal{H}}_{\rm Hols} \rangle = {\rm Tr}\bigl( \hat{\rho}_{\rm eq} \hat{\mathcal{H}}_{\rm Hols} \bigr) $.
+In contrast, for a driven nonequilibrium electronic system, the energy is not well defined and the resulting forces are nonconservative.
+Nevertheless, the electronic force can still be evaluated using a generalized Hellmann–Feynman theorem~\cite{diventra00,todorov01,lu12,todorov10,dundas09}

 where the expectation value $\langle \cdots \rangle$ is evaluated with respect to the quasi-steady-state, yet out-of-equilibrium, electron subsystem.